-This management's discussion and analysis is based on our consolidated financial statements, which have been prepared in accordance with U.S. generally accepted accounting principles.
-The preparation of these consolidated financial statements requires us to make judgments and estimates that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of expenses during the reported periods.
+This management's discussion and analysis is based on our unaudited condensed consolidated financial statements, which have been prepared in accordance with U.S. generally accepted accounting principles.
+The preparation of these unaudited condensed consolidated financial statements requires us to make judgments and estimates that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the unaudited condensed consolidated financial statements and the reported amounts of expenses during the reported periods.
 We base our estimates on historical experience, known trends and events, and various other factors that we believe to be reasonable under the circumstances.
 Actual results may differ from these estimates under different assumptions or conditions.
 On an ongoing basis, we evaluate our judgments and estimates in light of changes in circumstances, facts, and experience.
-The effects of material revisions in estimates, if any, will be reflected in the consolidated financial statements prospectively from the date of change in estimates.
-During the three months ended March 31, 2020, there were no material changes to our critical accounting policies from those described in our audited consolidated financial statements for the year ended December 31, 2019 included in our Registration Statement on Form S-1/A, filed with the SEC on March 10, 2020.
+The effects of material revisions in estimates, if any, will be reflected in the unaudited condensed consolidated financial statements prospectively from the date of change in estimates.
+During the three and six months ended June 30, 2021, there were no material changes to our critical accounting policies from those described in our audited consolidated financial statements for the year ended December 31, 2020 included in our Annual Report on Form 10-K filed with the SEC on March 5, 2021, with the exception of the modified retrospective adoption of ASC 842 Leases.
+For more information on the adoption of ASC 842 Leases, see Note 2, Summary of Significant Accounting Policies - Leases, to the unaudited condensed consolidated financial statements in this Quarterly Report on Form 10-Q.